 4) Give your employees time to disconnect.

-If your employees come in early and leave late everyday, they are ultimately going to get burned out, and they won’t be producing their best work.
-Employees need a work-life balance in order to clear their heads, feel personally fulfilled, and ultimately be better at work.
+If your employees come in early and leave late every day, they are ultimately going to get burned out, and they won’t be producing their best work.
+Employees need a work-life balance to clear their heads, feel personally fulfilled, and ultimately be better at work.
 Everyone encounters moments when life gets in the way of business.
-It is crucial that you allow employees to take care of pressing personal matters.
+It would be best if you allowed employees to take care of pressing personal matters.

 5) Let employees know they’re appreciated.

-It can be surprisingly difficult to foster a positive company culture.
-But if you treat your employees well and make them feel positive about the work they’re doing, then chances are the work they’re doing will be pretty great.
+It can be surprisingly tricky to foster a positive company culture.
+But if you treat your employees well and make them feel positive about the work they’re doing, then chances are the work they’re doing will be pretty good.